DanielBuerger/FreeChannelManagement-Booking-etc.-/README.md

 Copy the 'secret address in ICali format', go to your booking.com calendar, choose import and paste the link.

-## Done, you now have your own free channel manager.
+## Done, you now have your own free 'channel manager'.